ewhitesides/EventLogTools/README.md

 ```powershell
 New-LongRunningCommand *>&1 | % {$i++;Write-StreamToEventLog -Stream $_ -ID $i -Logname 'Application' -Source 'Powershell'}
 ```
-## Top tip
+## Example
-Using a structure like the following, the Windows event log will have records of several verbose messages, and then the error message which caused the command to fail.
+Example structure for a function that stops operation on the first error, and then sends the error message down the pipeline.

 ```powershell
 Function MyFunction {